Internet Resources for Seniors

 "Five Tricks to Block the Bad Guys" - This AARP article explains how to: Use passphrases; Add a second door; Keep your passwords in a vault; Refresh routinely; Vary your passwords.

 CDC recommends that everyone over 50 get the NEW shingles vaccine, even if s/he got the earlier one.
-This new, two-part vaccine provides far better protection against a painful disease. *Recently, some OLLI members have been able to get this scarce vaccine in the Santa Cruz area by getting on their pharmacy's wait list.
-(Pharmacy vaccinations tend to be less expensive than in doctors' offices.)
+This new, two-part vaccine provides far better protection against a painful disease.
+Pharmacy vaccinations tend to be less expensive than in doctors' offices.)

 Five Wishes